shanicegrif/apiport-project/README.md

 - The result of the form will return character(s) information such as name, gender, species, origin, and living status.

 ### *Form Features:*
-There are some special features to the name section of the second form.
-This part of the form will filter through the character based on the partcial name inputed by the user.
-It will then return all the charcters who name includes that sub-text.
+There are also some special features to the name section of the second form.
+This part of the form will filter through the character based on the partial name or letter inputted by the user.
+It will then return all the characters whose name includes that subtext.

 ### Stretch Goals:
 - Used some transition on :hover selector of the two links that are shown on each page.